We can help.

-PTK is ideal for patients with corneal conditions such as:
+PTK laser eye surgery is ideal for patients with corneal conditions.

 Before the development of PTK, cornea treatment involved manually scraping away abnormal roughness with a surgical blade or replacing the entire cornea through a transplant procedure.
-PTK offers patients a safer, less invasive alternative that helps them achieve the results they desire.
+PTK offers patients a safer, less invasive alternative.

 During the PTK procedure, the eye is numbed with anesthetic drops to reduce any potential discomfort.
 The eye is held open with a special device to prevent blinking during the procedure.
 Dr Kumar will then remove the epithelium, the protective covering of the cornea, from the eye, while a laser reshapes the cornea to your unique specifications, which have been determined prior to treatment.
 The laser treatment takes less than a minute to perform.
 The epithelium will heal naturally to cover the treated area.

 The phototherapeutic keratectomy procedure is a cutting-edge vision correction procedure that utilises an excimer laser to reshape the cornea.
 This reshaping process aims to correct various corneal irregularities, leading to improved visual acuity.